Master of Arts in Learning and Emerging Technologies

 - Connect with accomplished peers.
 In a virtual environment, students continually draw on one another’s feedback to hone their own projects, even collaborating on joint efforts.
 Peers have included notable architects, artists, executives, even scuba instructors, as well as longtime educators.

 - Earn an elite degree.
 The degree program is renowned for its relentless emphasis on emerging breakthroughs.
 Students graduate not just with a firm grasp of the latest platforms, but with the capacity to evaluate future innovations, enabling them to adapt easily to new technologies in the years to come.

-This 36 credit hour program is taught through online instruction.
-Students and faculty work collaboratively exploring foundational concepts and skills, culminating in a showcase of current work, plans for a track or selection of four electives (individualized track), and a proposed final project that is a capstone or research project.
+This program is taught through online instruction and offers a variable credit option.
+An applicant may complete the program in 30 credits or opt to extend to 36 in order to add additional course work or an advanced certificate.
+Students and faculty work collaboratively exploring foundational concepts and skills, culminating in a showcase of current work, their plans for a concentration or selection of four electives (individualized concentration), and a proposed final project that is a capstone or research project.

 - Instructional Design